Continued fractions and orderings on the Markov numbers: Introduction

-The proof is an application of the theory of cluster algebras.
+The proof relies on a connection between Christoffel paths and Markov numbers which provides a formulation of Markov numbers as continuant polynomials.
+This result is already contained in Frobenius' paper, \cite{F}.
+We thank the referee for pointing this out.
+For a modern reference see Reutenauer \cite{Re}.
+Originally, we knew of Frobenius' result from a cluster algebra perspective which gives an alternative, albeit roundabout proof.

 It is shown in \cite{BBH, P} that Markov triples are related to the cluster algebra of the torus with one puncture; namely, the Markov tree is obtained from the exchange graph of the cluster algebra by specializing the initial cluster variables to 1.
 Then, via a formula from \cite{MSW}, one can express each Markov number as the number of perfect matchings of an associated graph, called a Markov snake graph.
 Finally, using results of \cite{CS4,CS5}, each Markov number can then be expressed as the numerator of a very particular continued fraction.

-This allows us to reformulate the conjectures in terms of continued fractions.
-To prove the conjectures, we first show several results for continued fractions in general and then apply them to the particular case of the continued fractions of the Markov snake graphs.
+Having the description of Markov numbers as continuant polynomials, the main steps in the proof of the conjecture are the following.

+Theorem \ref{lem replacedifference}, which we think is interesting in its own right, is a new identity on continuant polynomials.
+It states that if one changes two consecutive interior entries 1,1 into one entry 2, the value of the continuant polynomial increases.

+Theorem \ref{thm 01} is a result on the continued fraction $c_{p/q}$ of a Markov number.
+It states that the value of the continued fraction of the reversal of a certain initial segment of $c_{p/q}$ is smaller than the value of the continued fraction of a corresponding terminal segment.
+The proof of this result involves convergents of continued fractions as well as geometric arguments.